cambridgehackers/fpgajtag/README.md

 This is a simple jtag programmer for Xilinx FPGAs

-Before compiling, be sure to:
+On Ubuntu, before compiling be sure to:
     sudo apt-get install libusb-1.0-0-dev

+On Mac OSX, before compiling be sure to install libusb-1.0 with ports.